vovkos/jancy/doc/language/rst/dynamic_structs.rst

 Another thing to consider when using dynamic structs is this.
 Dynamic offsets are cached for efficiency, as has been said above.
 However, this cache is a double-edged sword when you need to re-use the same buffer for different data.
 The cache, of course, knows nothing about that, so it will keep reporting the now-erroneous offsets.

-To combat that, be sure to reset the cache with ``std.resetDynamicLayout`` before re-using the same buffer with new data:
+To combat that, be sure to reset the cache with ``jnc.resetDynamicLayout`` before re-using the same buffer with new data:

 .. code-block:: jnc

 	memcpy (buffer, newData, newDataSize);
-	std.resetDynamicLayout (buffer);
+	jnc.resetDynamicLayout (buffer);

 	FileHdr	const* hdr = (FileHdr const*) buffer;